chromatix-team/chromatix/docs/parallelism.md

 widefield_image = compute_image(params, volume, z)
 ```

-Here, we constructed a ``Microscope`` that took our 4f system from before, but
+Here, we constructed a ``Microscope`` with a 4f system PSF, but this time we
-this time we specified that the ``PhaseMask`` has a trainable parameter.
-This
+specified that the phase is a trainable parameter.
+This means that we have to
-means that we have to initialize the parameters for this ``flax.linen.Module``
+initialize the parameters for this ``flax.linen.Module`` and also pass these
-and also pass these parameters when we want to call the ``Microscope``.
-This
+parameters when we want to call the ``Microscope``.
+This ``Microscope`` also
-``Microscope`` also accepted a ``reduce_fn``, which we have specified to sum
+accepted a ``reduce_axis`` argument, which we have specified to sum across the
-across the batch dimension to simulate a camera collecting light from multiple
+batch dimension (axis 0) to simulate a camera collecting light from multiple
 planes.
 This computation ran in **172.86ms** on a single NVIDIA A100 GPU
 (average over 10 runs).